seanox/roundup/development/readme.txt

     Description
     ----

-Roundup (alluding to a broadband herbicides) is a background IMAP filter, washer and reorganizer.
-This tool uses IMAP to move in a mailbox mails that correspond to specific regular and logical expressions.
+Roundup (in allusion to a broadband herbicide) is an IMAP-based mail filter, washer and (re)organizer that works in the background, e.g. as a cron job.
-The script is intended for background activities, e.g. as a cron job.
+This tool uses IMAP to move rule based mails in a mailbox.
+The rules for this are a combination of regular and logical expressions.